Latent Autoencoder Ensemble Kalman Filter for Nonlinear Data assimilation: Theoretical Analysis

+Let $\mathcal{S} = \{(\x_i, \x_i^+, \y_i)\}_{i=1}^N$ denote i.i.d. samples drawn from a joint distribution $\mathbb{P}_{X,X^+,Y}$ induced by the underlying dynamics and the observation model.
 Under these assumptions, we obtain the following finite-sample upper bound for the squared generalization error of the LAE. \begin{theorem} Suppose that Assumptions~\ref{assum1} and~\ref{iid_sampling} hold.
 Let $(\widehat{\mathscr{E}},\,\widehat{\mathbf{A}},\,\widehat{\mathscr{D}})$ denote a global minimizer of the empirical objective~\eqref{loss1} with all $\lambda\equiv 1$.
 Assume that the encoder--decoder class has sufficient approximation capacity to realize a global smooth parametrization of the manifold $\mathcal{M}$ and its inverse.
-Then the squared generalization error satisfies
+Then for any fixed $C_1>1$, the squared generalization error satisfies